 In the upgrade utility that was included with Microsoft R Server 9.0.1, the utility did not restore the original packages or R components completely, requiring that the user run repair on the instance, apply all service releases, and then restart the instance.

-However, the latest version of the upgrade utility, for Microsoft R Server 9.1.0, will perform the restore of R Services features automatically.
-Therefore, you do not need to reinstall the R components or re-patch the server.
-However, you will still need to install any R packages that might have been added after the initial install of SQL Server R Services.
+However, the latest version of the upgrade utility automatically restores the original R features.
+Therefore, you should not need to reinstall the R components or re-patch the server.
+However, you must install any R packages that might have been added after the initial installation.

-If you have used the package management roles to install and share package, this tasks is much easier: you can use R commands to synchronize installed packages to the file system using records in the database, and vice versa.
-For more information, see Installing and Managing R Packages
+If you have used the package management roles to install and share package, this task is much easier: you can use R commands to synchronize installed packages to the file system using records in the database, and vice versa.
+For more information, see R package management for SQL Server.

-If you have previously upgraded an instance of SQL Server 2016 R Services to 9.0.1, when you run the new installer for Microsoft R Server 9.1.0, it will display a list of all valid instances, and then by default select previously bound instances.
+If you have previously upgraded an instance of SQL Server 2016 R Services to 9.0.1, when you run the new installer for Microsoft R Server 9.1.0, it displays a list of all valid instances, and then by default selects previously bound instances.
 If you continue, the previously bound instances are unbound.
 As a result, the earlier 9.0.1 installation is removed, including any related packages, but the new version of Microsoft R Server (9.1.0) is not installed.